NewtonCosta/terraform-using-registry-module/README.md

 ![Workflow execution result](TFC_run-result.jpg "Workflow execution result")

-### Things that I learn from this demo
+### Things that I learn from this demo 💪💪
-- Undestand how Terraform registry modules work
+- Understand how Terraform registry modules work
 - Structuring the terraform code by referecing reusbale module
+- Integrating Terraform cloud with GitHub